ergo-services/ergo/docs/extra-library/applications/pulse.md

 ## Reading Traces in Grafana

 OTLP was designed for request-response services where a span represents a unit of work with a start and end time.
 Ergo's actor model is different: messages are instantaneous events (sent, delivered, processed), not duration-based operations.
-Pulse maps each event to a zero-duration OTLP span placed at the exact timestamp when the event occurred.
+Pulse maps each of those to a zero-duration OTLP span placed at the exact timestamp when the event occurred.
+A business span is the exception - it has a real start and end, so it exports with its actual interval, which is what makes `StartTracingSpan` the tool for timing a unit of work.

 In trace visualization tools (Grafana, Jaeger, Zipkin), these appear as dots on a timeline rather than bars.
 This is expected.
 The horizontal distance between dots shows actual timing, and the tree structure shows causality.